arikon/mocha-istanbul/README.md

 };
 ```

-If there's a `mocha.opts` file inside the `src`, it will warn if you are overwriting any options.
+If there's a `mocha.opts` file inside the first `src` folder or file defined, it will warn if you are overwriting any options.

 Coverage is written to `coverage` folder by default, in the same level as the `Gruntfile.js`